gvwilson/sensibleadventures/nardica/nardica.md

 It was made of metal, and heavier than she'd have guessed.
 Microparticles of ocean plastic had worked themselves into its tiny intricate gears, giving it the all-too-familiar soapy feel of age and neglect.
-Some of the different kinds of plastic would have welded to each other, weaving a hard fractal mass through the gears that couldn't be pulled out of them without tearing off their tiny teeth.
+The different kinds of plastic would have welded to each other to weave a hard fractal mass through the gears that couldn't be pulled out of them without damaging their tiny micro-precise teeth.
-It would take hours of patient work with ice, acids, and micro-manipulators to tease it all apart, and at the end all they'd have would be---
+It would take hours of patient work with ice, acid, tweaked bacteria, and micro-manipulators to tease it all apart, and at the end all they'd have would be---

-"It's a differential separator pump," she said to Honesty's First as the shapes came together in her head to form an answer.
+"It's a differential separator pump," she told Honesty's First as the shapes came together in her head to form an answer.
 "Prob'ly hooks up to a centrifuge or somethin' for filterin' blood durin' surgery."

-"Really?"
+"'Zat so?"
+Honesty's First said,
+impressed.
-Honesty's First passed it to her Second, who studied it for a moment, shrugged as if to say, "Could be," and handed it back.
+She caught the part when Iffy threw it back to her and passed it to her Second, who studied it for a moment, shrugged as if to say, "Could be," and set it on the to-do rack that lined the wall behind the workbench.

-Honesty's First set it back down on her workbench and picked up her own long-cold tea.
+Honesty's First picked up her own long-cold tea.
 "Y'oughta come by more often---there'd be plenty for you t' do, an' we's alluz happy t'have one more fer dinner."

-"Thanks," Iffy mumbled.
+"Thanks," Iffy mumbled,
+uncomfortable as always with kindness.
 She drained the last of her own tea and stood up.
-"I gotta get back to Aunt Naggie.
+"I gotta get back t' help Aunt Naggie do th' shopping."
-Maybe see you later?"

 "Sure," Honesty said, smiling again.
 "I'll walk you out."